gohugoio/hugo/content/variables/page.md

 : Pointer to the previous content within the same section (based on `publishdate` in front matter).
 For example, `{{if .PrevInSection}}{{.PrevInSection.Permalink}}{{end}}`.

 `.PublishDate`
-: the date on which the content was or will be published.
+: the date on which the content was or will be published; `.Publishdate` pulls from the `publishdate` field in a content's front matter.
+See also `.ExpiryDate`, `.Date`, and `.Lastmod`.

 `.RSSLink`
 : link to the taxonomies' RSS link.